erlaan/glowing-lamp/README.md

 # Prerequisite
-To run this program tcpdump need to be installed
+To run this program tcpdump need to be installed on the host
 ## Installation

 ```